 How do I get a PrEP prescription?

-There are three places in Perth you can go to obtain a PrEP prescription:
+There are now eight places in Perth you can go to obtain a PrEP prescription.

 Adherence (how often you take your meds), is a massive factor in how effective the pill is.
 The current recommendation is to take PrEP daily – any less and you may not be protected.